- College Information

 According to the 2011-12 Occupational Outlook Handbook, Administrative Assistant ranks among the largest occupations in the U.S. economy and among those with the largest number of job openings.

 The Handbook also reports:

 Secretaries and administrative assistants are employed in organizations of every type.
 Around 90 percent are employed in service-providing industries, ranging from education and healthcare to government and retail trade.
 Most of the rest work for firms engaged in manufacturing or construction.

 Overall employment of secretaries and administrative assistants is expected to grow 12 percent from 2010 to 2020, about as fast as the average for all occupations.
 Among specialties, medical secretaries is the only occupation that is expected to have much-faster-than-average employment growth.
 This is driven by the rapid growth of the healthcare industry.
 Overall, the majority of job openings will result from the need to replace workers who leave these occupations.

 For more information and to see the full report visit http://www.bls.gov/ooh/Office-and-Administrative-Support/Secretaries-and-administrative-assistants.htm

 BUS V21 – Administrative Assistant – 16 units

 Hours: 16 lecture hours weekly

-This course provides comprehensive training in the skills required of an administrative assistant including computer hard disk management, electronic and manual record management, and business software with an emphasis on integrating word processing, electronic spreadsheets, and presentations.
-Students will learn to use the internet to create, organize and process e-mail.
-Share information and files, and effectively use search engines for e-commerce and job searches.
-Topics will include business communicating skills, professional telephone techniques, resume preparation, job searches and internships.
+This course provides comprehensive training in the skills required of an administrative assistant including computer hard disk management, electronic and manual record management, business software with an emphasis on integrating word processing, electronic spreadsheets, and presentations.
+Students will learn to use the Internet to create, organize and process e-mail, share information and files, and effectively use search engines for e-commerce and job searches.
+Topics will include business communication skills, professional telephone techniques, keyboarding and calculating machines, interviewing techniques, resume preparation, job searches, and internships.